dayoonkwon/PEGDiet/README.md

 This repository hosts the code and methodology used for filtering high-resolution sequencing data, conducting statistical analyses, and generating figures as presented in our research paper, published in npj Parkinson's Disease, 2024.

 ## Overview
 The purpose of this repository is to provide transparency and reproducibility for the computational analyses carried out in our study.
-We encourage other researchers to review, reuse, and build upon the work presented here.

 ## Contents